0xZentra/docs/airdrop/airdrop-plan.md

 Zentra's total token supply is 21 million, identical to Bitcoin's.
 It is a utility token that represents the right to use the global state on the Zentra network.
 Unlike Bitcoin and Ethereum tokens, which are consumed in transactions, the Zentra token does not deplete with use.
 This characteristic makes it more akin to a reusable resource, like land or precious metals.

-This airdrop program will distribute approximately 2% of the total token supply.
-This percentage is intended to both incentivize early participants and prevent excessive selling pressure on the market from an overly large airdrop.
+This airdrop program will distribute a fixed **0.5% (~105,000 tokens)** directly, plus a **5% option pool** reserved for participating accounts.
 Distribution is split into two stages:

 * **Stage 1 (Influence Airdrop)**: Completed; rewarded early evangelists who spread Zentra’s vision.
-* **Stage 2 (Funds×Time Airdrop at mainnet)**: No fixed cap.
-Airdrop accrues linearly by “staked funds × time” until this stage’s allocation is exhausted.
-Baseline rule: **every 1,000 USD stablecoin × 365 days = 1 Zentra token (delivered after TGE)** to keep cost equal for everyone.
-For each airdropped token, participants also receive **10 option units with a 100 USD strike** to buy Zentra in the future—no upfront payment—mitigating sybil/scientist hoarding while keeping upside.
+* **Stage 2 (Funds×Time Airdrop + Options at mainnet)**: Fixed at **0.5% airdrop + 5% option pool**.
+Airdrop accrues linearly by “staked funds × time” until the 0.5% allocation is exhausted; end is recorded by on-chain contract events.
+Baseline: **every 1,000 USD stablecoin × 365 days = 1 Zentra token (delivered after TGE)**; each airdropped token also grants **10 option units from the 5% pool with a $100 strike**, exercisable later without prepaying and unaffected by principal withdrawal.
+Bridging assets to Zentra via the official bridge also earns airdrop tokens (from the same 0.5% pool) but does **not** grant options.

 ## Risk Disclaimer